adrianolszewski/model-based-testing-hypotheses/README.md

 4. They may **noticeably** diverge in "edge cases", where the log-likelihood curve of a model parameter in the parameter space deviates from a parabolic shape.
 If you read either of the 3 first links, you will know what I mean.

-5. Wald's test is extremely useful for testing hypotheses in both
+5. Wald's test is extremely useful for testing hypotheses in the following cases:
-   a. covariate-adjusted planned comparisons via contrasts - **that's the ESSENCE of work in experimental research!**
+   a. any kind of comparisons between group means and their combinations - via contrasts - **that's essential in experimental research employing planned comparisons**
    b.
-AN[C]OVA-type joint testing of model coefficients assessing the main and interaction effects (like the classic ANOVA does), especially in non-likelihood models, where it's the only option.
-Wald's is also the ONLY available method in non-likelihood models, like GEE estimation or quantile regression, so it's important!
+AN[C]OVA-type joint testing (of model coefficients) to assess the main and interaction effects in non-likelihood models, where it's the only option (__"why is it best? because it's the only available"), like GEE estimated GLM models (accounting for dependency and heteroscedasticity) or in quantile regression.
+So, despite it's critique (in small samples!) **it's important enough to be the widespread in all statistical packages and that's why you should know it**.

-6. Wald's is faster than LRT as it needs only a single model fitting.
-On the contrary, LRT needs at least 2 fitting to compare 2 nested models: with and without the term you want to assess (you can also compare other settings, like covariance structures).
-With the increasing number of variables to assess, the number of compared models increases.
-This becomes especially important if you make inference under the multiple imputation condition (MICE) process, where some analysis is repeated on each imputed dataset and then the results are pooled.
-In this case the amount of necessary time may be not acceptable.
+6. Wald's is also faster than LRT as it needs only a single model fitting.
+On the contrary, LRT needs at least 2 fits to compare 2 nested models: with and without the term you want to assess (you can also compare other settings, like covariance structures).
+With the increasing number of variables to assess, the number of compared models increases as well.

+I hear you: _Yes, but computers nowadays are faster and faster, minimizing the importance of this very issue_.
+OK, but nature abhors a vacuum - whenever something drops, something else appears:
+- analyses employing **multiple imputation of missing data** (like MICE).
+In such setting the inference is repeated on each imputed dataset several times (20-50 and more) and then the results are pooled.
+The amount of necessary time may be not acceptable, especially if you have more analyses to complete.
+- in small-sample inference, especially in repeated-observation (longitudinal) studies, **computationally-demanding adjustments to degrees of freedom** (like **Satterthwaite** and **Kenward-Roger** (DoF + covariance)) are in common use.
+They are standard in fields like mine (clinical trials).
+They can slow down the calculations several times!
+- **employing complex covariance structures in dependent-observation model** (repeated, clustered) requires many parameters (co-variances) to be estimated, which increases the time of fitting noticeably!
+- MLE, IWLS and similar methods are iterative, so let's hope the implementation you use is optimal, or it will slow down the LRT inference as well.

+And now: ALL the four scenarios often **occur together**.
+In my work it's a daily reality to work with models accounting for repeated-observation, employinig small-sample adjustments to degrees of freedom, and working under the multiple imputation setting.

+**LRT inference in this case can be really painful.
+If only the sample size > 15-20 observations, Wald's approach with all ciriticism can win with the complexity of LRT**.

-7. LRT is found more conservative than Wald's approach in small samples, because of the relationship between the value of statistic obtained with these three approaches: Wald >= LR >= Rao ([Ranking of Wald, LR and score statistic in the normal linear regression model](https://stats.stackexchange.com/questions/449494/ranking-of-wald-lr-and-score-statistic-in-the-normal-linear-regression-model).
+9. LRT is found more conservative than Wald's approach in small samples, because of the relationship between the value of statistic obtained with these three approaches: Wald >= LR >= Rao ([Ranking of Wald, LR and score statistic in the normal linear regression model](https://stats.stackexchange.com/questions/449494/ranking-of-wald-lr-and-score-statistic-in-the-normal-linear-regression-model).
 It means, that it's less likely to reject a null hypothesis when it's true (i.e., LR has a lower Type-I error rate).
 This conservativeness can be advantageous when you want to avoid making false-positive errors, such as in clinical trials or other critical applications.
 In contrast, Wald's test can be more liberal, leading to a higher likelihood of false positives.
 That's why typically it's advised to select LRT over Wald's - as long as you are free to choose.

 Let's summarize it with: "_When the sample size is small to moderate, the Wald test is the least reliable of the three tests.
 We should not trust it for such a small n as in this example (n = 10).
 Likelihood-ratio inference and score-test based inference are better in terms of actual error probabilities coming close to matching nominal levels.
 A marked divergence in the values of the three statistics indicates that the distribution of the ML estimator may be far from normality.
 In that case, small-sample methods are more appropriate than large-sample methods._ (Agresti, A. (2007).
 An introduction to categorical data analysis (2nd edition).
 John Wiley & Sons.)" and